 It could also affect your sleep schedule and cause you to not fall asleep.
 If you take less than 150 milligrams, then you risk not getting the full benefits of caffeine.

 Don’t forget that this range also needs to include other caffeine drinks you might have throughout a day like energy drinks or coffee.
+Or you could skip caffeine altogether, I know top brands that have pre-workouts free of stimulants.

 Creatine is a substance found naturally in the body but is also found in seafood and red meat.
 Creatine isn’t exactly vegan-friendly which is why synthetic supplements are popular.